-IAG, and safeguarding records and information, is authorized to:

-- 1. Have full, free, and unrestricted access to all Bank functions, records, properties, and personnel pertinent to carrying out any engagement; - 2.
-Have direct and unrestricted access to senior management and the AuditCom;
+IAG, with strict accountability for confidentiality and safeguarding records and information, is authorized to: 1.
+Have full, free, and unrestricted access to all Bank functions, records, properties, and personnel pertinent to carrying out any engagement;

+2. Have direct and unrestricted access to senior management and the AuditCom;

-- 3. Allocate resources, set frequencies, select subjects, determine scopes of work, apply the procedures and techniques required to accomplish audit objectives, and issue reports; and - 4.
-Obtain necessary assistance from personnel in other units of the Bank where they perform audits, as well as other specialized services from within or outside the Bank.
+3. Allocate resources, set frequencies, select subjects, determine scopes of work, apply the procedures and techniques required to accomplish audit objectives, and issue reports; and

+4. Obtain necessary assistance from personnel in other units of the Bank where they perform audits, as well as other specialized services from within or outside the Bank.